-You do not need a staticports.ini file for this installation because the installer will configure this Oracle Internet Directory to use the same ports as the Oracle Internet Directory on the first node.
+You do not need a staticports.ini file for this installation because Oracle Universal Installer will configure this Oracle Internet Directory to use the same ports as the Oracle Internet Directory on the first node.

 The Oracle Internet Directory on the first node must be up and running.